Conscious Mind Workshop - Save $100

-- Always use the same hairdresser and get the same haircut you did before.
+- Use the same hairdresser and get the same haircut you did before.

 - Always tip the same percentage.

-- Begin each workday at the same time every day.
+- Begin each workday at the same time.

 I’m sure you can come up with plenty of other ideas along these lines as well.